secretstartups/handbook/development/protect/planning/index.html.md

 ### Release Scope final & kickoff!
 By the week prior to the completion of the current milestone, the scope of the next release is finalized by EMs and PMs.

-* EM output: `Deliverable` labels applied to issues we are committing to deliver.
+* EM output: `Deliverable` labels are applied to issues we are committing to deliver.
+It's up to the EM's discretion what issues receive this label which is used in the calculation of our [Say Do Ratio](/handbook/engineering/development/performance-indicators/#say-do-ratios).
+Factors include: confidence that the issue will be completed in the milestone, completion of issues rolled over from the previous milestones, commitments with other groups or stakeholders.
-* EM output: Move issues that we are unlikely to deliver2 to the next iteration.
+* EM output: Move issues that we are unlikely to deliver to the next iteration.
 * PM output: Issues with `Deliverable` labels in the `workflow::ready for dev` state have been confirmed to be in the correct priority order.

 ---